nyxen-wander/nyxen-toolkits/find_and_compress/README.md

 ```

 ## Limitations
-- Only scans the top-level of the given directory (no recursive search)
+- Only scans the top-level of the given directory (no recursive search).
-- Only compresses files with .log extension
+- Only compresses files with .log extension.
-- Will overwrite logs inside the archive but not outside it — use responsibly
+- Will overwrite logs inside the archive but not outside it — use responsibly.